AiJared/DSA_in_python/README.md

 We've seen bogo sort which doesn't make any progress in sorting items towards each pass.
 We've also seen selection sort which moves one value over to a sorted array on each pass so that it has fewer items to compare each time.

 <b>Quick sort</b> speeds up the process further but reducing the number of comparisons it makes.
 This algorithm relies on recursion.
 To implement it, we'll write a recursive function as demonstrated in the file <b>quicksort.py</b>

+Now here is how the algorithm works.
+Suppose we load the numbers from our 8.txt file onto a list [4,6,3,2,9,7,3,5].
+How do we divide it?
+It would probably be smart to have quick sort function divide the list in a way that brings it closer to being sorted.
+So we will pick an item from the list, say the first item 4.
+We will call this value we have picked the <b>pivot</b>.

+We will then break the list into two set of sublists.
+The first sublist will contain items that are smaller than the pivot, that is, [3,2,2] and the second set will contain items that are greater than the pivot, that is [6,9,7,5] respectively.
+These two sublists are not sorted but what if they were, we could just join the sublists with our pivot and end up with a sorted list, so how do we sort the sublists?

+The sublists are sorted by calling a quick sort recursively on them.